 Space constraints have prevented The Hub dabbing with the likes of pop-up barber shops and coffee areas that are now de mode in concept menswear shops.

-However, for those with limited space Power recommends little touches that enhance the whole experience and encourage men to stay longer.
+However, for those with limited space Cook recommends little touches that enhance the whole experience and encourage men to stay longer.
 This could include a comfy chair for them to sit on while they try on shoes or ensuring you have free magazines to browse through.

 Male grooming products and dark chocolate are also proving popular.
 This is all geared towards constantly evolving to create an irresistible all-round lifestyle experience.

-Power believes the key is to never stop thinking of and discussing improvements to the experience.
+Cook believes the key is to never stop thinking of and discussing improvements to the experience.

 “You can’t rest on your laurels,” concludes Cook .